trek10inc/generative-ai-curriculum/IaaS/lab01-ec2-llm-transformers-lib/README.md

 ### Clean Up: Delete the CloudFormation Stack

-⚠️ N.B.
-Be sure to delete the CloudFormation stack once you are done with the lab as the EC2 instance will continue to incur costs until it is deleted.
+> ⚠️ Be sure to delete the CloudFormation stack once you are done with the lab as the EC2 instance will continue to incur costs until it is deleted.

 You can exit the EC2 instance by running the following command:
 ```